MatthieuGit/bash/README.md

 #unset color_prompt force_color_prompt
 ````

-## On a MacOS
+## bash_profile on MacOS

-Create a .bash_profile in your home directory and add a link to the bashrc, suppress the Zsh warning and use homebrew.
+Create a .bash_profile in your home directory and add a link to the bashrc, suppress the Zsh warning and enable homebrew.
 ````
 if [ -f ~/.bashrc ]; then
     . ~/.bashrc